 PLEASE NOTE: This blog post contains sample pages from my Valentine’s Day Preschool Centers packet.
 You can download the free sample pages by click on the photos.
-To purchase the complete Valentine’s Day Preschool Centers packet, please click here!
+To purchase the complete Valentine’s Day Preschool Centers packet, click here or on the image below.

 Next, I included a syllable counting activity.
 Children show their answers by clipping pegs to each heart or using counters to place on each heart.

 Then there is a chocolate box activity!
 I am sure this will be a deliciously fun activity for your kiddos!
 The aim here is for children to sort the chocolates to correct middle sound box.
 (Click the photo to get the pictured boxes.)

 Mmmm… valentine cookies!
 For this activity, children will be sorting cookies to their rhyming jar.
 (Click the photo to get the pictured jars.)